Colorful, hardy geraniums are popular as perennial garden plants in warm climates and may be grown as annuals in colder climates.

 Should You Cover The Cuttings With Plastic?

-If you live in an area that is very cold and dry, you can lightly toss a clear plastic bag over your geranium cuttings.
+If you live in a very cold and dry area, you can lightly toss a clear plastic bag over your geranium cuttings.

 If you can control the temperature and the humidity surrounding your cuttings, this is not necessary.